 Copy all data

-When you choose Copy all data when publishing from ArcGIS Pro, it means the data used by the resultant web layer will not be the same as the source data in your map or scene.
+When you choose an option under Copy all data when publishing from ArcGIS Pro, it means the data used by the resultant web layer will not be the same as the source data in your map or scene.
 There are certain web layers that require you to copy all data.
 They include the following:

 - Vector tile layers